kubernetes-sigs/gateway-api/site-src/index.md

 understand what kind of capabilities are available via the Kubernetes resource model.
-- **Shared Gateways and cross-Namespace support** - They allow the sharing of load balancers and VIPs by permitting independent Route resources to bind to the same Gateway.
+- **Shared Gateways and cross-Namespace support** - They allow the sharing of load balancers and VIPs by permitting independent Route resources to attach to the same Gateway.
 This allows teams (even across Namespaces) to share infrastructure safely without direct coordination.
 - **Typed Routes and typed backends** - The Gateway API supports typed Route